andy-guttridge/song-mates/README.md

 - There is currently a lot of HTML duplicated between the `find_collabs.html` and `single_profile.html` templates.
 These could be refactored into a single template, but this would require passing in additional data and adding conditional statements to the template to determine whether it should render as a single profile or multiple profiles (e.g. this would influence whether or not to render search features, the correct heading for the page etc).
 - The code to process the search form in the `SearchProfiles` class in `views.py` is overly complex.
 This would benefit from refactoring as a priority.
 - Currently multiple modal dialogs are created within the DOM to faciliate user interaction relating to specific profiles, collaboration requests and messages.
-These require unique elements and attributes such as forms and buttons, to ensure actions are performed on the correct database objects, that the correct user to user messages are displayed and so on.
+These require unique elements and attributes such as forms and buttons, to ensure actions are performed on the correct database objects, that the correct messages are displayed and so on.
 It would be more efficient to render one modal and populate it for the appropriate action.

 #### Future features